joelmukuthu/angular-snapscroll/README.md

     <div></div>
 </div>
 ```
 All you need to set is the height of the element and the directive will take care of the rest.
-However, to have the element fill the browser viewport:
+Or to have the element fill the browser viewport height:
 ```html
 <div snapscroll="" fit-window-height="">
     <div></div>